bahossdev/Work-Day-Scheduler/README.md

 ## Credits
-The starter code is downloaded from:
-To write the JS I have read the solution to class activities, along with resources from MDN, W3School, Stack Overflow, and other similar educational websites.
+The starter code is cloned from: https://github.com/coding-boot-camp/crispy-octo-meme To write the script, I have read the solution to class activities, along with resources from MDN, W3School, Stack Overflow, and other similar educational websites.

 ## License
 Please refer to the LICENSE file in the repository.